mrcbax/ReimageVideo/README.md

 Communication with the device is done over RS232 serial at 14400 baud.

+Due to the design of the device, the 8051 chip can only receive data and cannot transmit.
+Instead, error messages are printed directly to the screen.

 Use `p` for percentage fill, `t` for text, and `c` for clear.

 color values are `r` for red, `g` for green, and `y` for yellow.